quintel/documentation/docs/main/user_manual/interface.md

 The toolbar allows you to influence the main elements of the future energy system in your region:
 Demand: 	what happens to energy consumption in the future?
 Supply: 	which technologies will be used to produce heat, electricity and fuel in the future?
 Flexibility: 	future energy systems will most likely be characterized by times of excess electricity due to the volatile nature of the electricity production.
-Flexibility technologies, like battery storage and power to gas allow you to deal with this excess electricity.
+Flexibility technologies, like battery storage and electrolysis allow you to deal with this excess electricity.
 Emissions: what role will greenhouse gasses and CCUS play in the future?
 Costs & efficiencies: 	pecify what you think will happen to the costs of carriers and technologies.